Dylan Thomas (horse): Stud career

-He was retired at the end of 2007 and now stands as a "shuttle stallion" for Coolmore, serving mares at the main Coolmore farm in Ireland during the Northern Hemisphere breeding season and at Coolmore's Australia farm during the Southern Hemisphere breeding season.
+He was retired at the end of 2007 to stand as a "shuttle stallion" for Coolmore, serving mares at the main Coolmore farm in Ireland during the Northern Hemisphere breeding season and at Coolmore's Australia farm during the Southern Hemisphere breeding season.
 The most successful of his first crop of foals was the German-trained 4 year old filly Nymphea who won the Group One Grosser Preis von Berlin in 2013.
 In May 2014, Dylan Thomas added two more major successes as Dylan Mouth won the Derby Italiano and Blazing Speed won Hong Kong Champions & Chater Cup.
 In 2015 Pether's Moon won the Coronation Cup.
 In 2018, Ladies First won the Auckland Cup.

+In 2020 he relocated permanently to Haras Don Alberto in Chile, where he continues to be an active sire.
+His first Chilean crop born in 2014 included champion filly Penn Rose, who won the 2017 edition of the Group 1 Clásico Las Oaks and graded stakes winners Tavernera, Bicampeon Chileno and Sensa Paura, while his second crop born in 2020 includes multiple listed stakes winner Gigio L'Amico.